What is recurrent implantation failure (RIF)?

 - Embryo Related Factors : One of the most significant reason for early embryonic loss (embryo ceases to grow ) is due to chromosomal Aneuploidy. i.e. Mismatch in number of Chromosomes in the Embryo.

-If we assume that the embryo ceases to grow inside the uterus due to chromosomal error, various tests and procedures can be attempted such as PGT for Aneuploidy testing (PGT A), Blastocyst culture and assisted hatching.
+If we assume that the embryo ceases to grow inside the uterus due to chromosomal error, various tests and procedures can be attempted such as PGT or PGS (Pre Implantation Genetic Screening) for Aneuploidy testing (PGT A), Blastocyst culture and Assisted Hatching.

 Male Factor Contribution